 Step 4: Write New Ideas & Develop It

 Use a notebook, mobile phone, or tablet to write new ideas.
 Listen and write new ideas.
-Chant and connect dots to explore more.
+Chant, research and connect dots to explore more.
 Develop new ideas into products or services.